colah/ByronTrialNotes/day9.md

   * Yes.
 * Because they're better informed?
   * Yes.
-* Better to interogate when they know less?
+* Better to interrogate when they know less?
   * There's a tactic.
 * You want to control the information?
   * Yes.